A Systematic Literature Review on Explainability for Machine/Deep Learning-based Software Engineering Research: Discussion

 \subsection{Opportunities}

-\textbf{Opportunity 1: Applying XAI to Other SE tasks.} We observed that XAI techniques have been widely used in certain SE tasks to support users in decision-making or improve the transparency of AI models, such as defect prediction, vulnerability detection, code understanding, and so on.
+\textbf{Opportunity 1: Application on Underexplored and Complex SE Tasks.} Throughout our study, it was clear that XAI techniques have been widely used in certain SE tasks to support users in decision-making or improve the transparency of AI models.
 However, the current application of XAI techniques in some SE activities remains relatively sparse.
-As shown in Fig. \ref{SETask}, not many studies focus on software development and management.
-This unveils a substantial opportunity: broadening the application of XAI techniques to these under-explored research topic.
-Such an extension could lead to more practical and actionable AI-driven solutions across the entire SDLC.
+As shown in Figure \ref{RQ1A}, not many studies focus on software requirements \& design and software management.
+This unveils a substantial opportunity: broadening the application of XAI techniques to these under-explored research topics.
+We suggest that future work should concentrate on two aspects.
+First, for emerging SE tasks that have only recently benefited from ML/DL, integrating off-the-shelf XAI techniques into existing research workflows as a component rather than developing end-to-end solutions appears more pragmatic.
+For example, compared to conventional tools which heavily rely on pre-defined templates or grammars, leveraging the powerful capability of LLMs on code and natural language comprehension to generate formal program specifications \cite{SpecGen}, fix vulnerabilities \cite{DBLP:conf/issta/Xia024}, and analyze developers' sentiment \cite{ting} have shown promising results.
+By combining them with established techniques \cite{DBLP:conf/nips/MengBAB22}, we can achieve reliable and efficient explanations in a seamless manner.
+Second, for complex SE tasks that have yet to be fully explored by the research community, such as \emph{Code Search} and \emph{API Recommendation}, it is promising to conduct user survey (e.g., interviewing relevant industrial practitioners) to understand their perceptions.

-\textbf{Opportunity 2: Developing XAI Suitable for SE Tasks.} We noted that most approaches used to provide explanations for AI-driven SE models are directly inherited from off-the-shelf XAI techniques without any customization.
+\textbf{Opportunity 2: Customizing Task-oriented XAI.} In the midst of our analysis it became clear that most approaches used to provide explanations for AI-driven SE models are directly inherited from off-the-shelf XAI techniques without any customization.
 Unfortunately, existing XAI techniques, originally not designed for SE tasks, likely generate suboptimal or even misleading explanations.
 Given these reasons, we recognize a research opportunity to customize explanation approaches more suitable for SE tasks.
 In this regard, the integration with domain knowledge appears to be the most promising direction to explore.
+For example, security experts can construct a vulnerability knowledge base by extracting multi-dimensional information from trusted and public-available intelligence sources such as Snyk\footnote{\url{https://snyk.io/}} and National Vulnerability Database\footnote{\url{https://nvd.nist.gov/}} (NVD).
+This data- and knowledge-driven strategy fosters not only users' understanding of how a black-box model works, but also their active engagement in its development and evolution.